Schramm's formula and the Green's function for multiple SLE: Schramm's formula

 \begin{lemma} Let $z \in \mathbb{H}$.
 Define $P_t(z)$ by

-Then $P_t(z)$ is an SLE$_\kappa(2)$ martingale. \end{lemma} \begin{proof} Ito's formula combined with Proposition~\ref{schrammPDEprop} immediately implies that $P_t$ is a local martingale for the SLE$_\kappa(2)$ flow; the drift term vanishes.
-Since $P$ is in fact bounded, it follows that $P_t$ is actually a martingale.
+Then $P_t(z)$ is an SLE$_\kappa(2)$ martingale. \end{lemma} \begin{proof} It\^{o}'s formula combined with Proposition~\ref{schrammPDEprop} immediately implies that $P_t$ is a local martingale for the SLE$_\kappa(2)$ flow; the drift term vanishes.
+Since $P$ is bounded by Lemma \ref{Plemma}, it follows that $P_t$ is actually a martingale.

 \end{proof}

 \begin{lemma} Let $z \in \mathbb{H}$, and $\Theta_t^1 = \arg(Z_t - \xi_t^1)$.
 Then,

 if and only if $z$ lies to the right (resp. left) of the curve $\gamma_1$ starting at $0$. \end{lemma} \begin{proof} See the proof of Lemma 3 in \cite{S2001}. \end{proof}